cucumber/docs/content/docs/gherkin/reference.md

 * Make your `Background` section **vivid**.
   * Use colourful names, and try to tell a story.
 The human brain keeps track of stories much better than it keeps track of names like `"User A"`, `"User B"`, `"Site 1"`, and so on.
 * Keep your scenarios **short**, and don't have too many.
-  * If the `Background` section has scrolled off the screen, the reader no longer has a full overview of whats happening.
+  * If the `Background` section has scrolled off the screen, the reader no longer has a full overview of what's happening.
 Think about using higher-level steps, or splitting the `*.feature` file.

 ## Scenario Outline